Best GPU Temperature For Gaming

 It is now easier to overclock, and some people are attempting it without considering the advantages and disadvantages.

-This solution might also feel like admitting defeat, but it could be for the best to revert your GPU to its default clock.
+This solution might also feel like admitting defeat, but it could be for the best to revert your GPU to its standard clock.

-Another answer is often a product of sheer stubbornness, but it is possible to engineer extra fans to cool down the GPU manually.
+Another answer is often a product of mere stubbornness, but it is possible to engineer additional fans to cool down the GPU manually.
 We can’t recommend this in good conscience.

 How Important Is The GPU Temperature?

 By now, this answer should be obvious.
-In case it isn’t, GPU temperature is very important.
-An overheating GPU can lead to a decrease in performance and perhaps much worse.
+In case it isn’t, GPU temperature is extremely important.
+An overheating GPU can lead to a reduction in performance and perhaps much worse.

 If your screen suddenly turns black, you should consider that as a gentle warning from your GPU that you’re overdoing it and need to cool off (pun intended).